-The mission of Saint Meinrad Seminary and School of Theology is the initial and ongoing formation of priests, permanent deacons, and lay ministers to minister together effectively in the service of the Roman Catholic Church.
+The mission of Saint Meinrad Seminary and School of Theology is the initial and ongoing formation of priests, permanent deacons, and laity to minister together effectively in the service and evangelization of the Roman Catholic Church and the world.

 The long tradition and rich Benedictine heritage of Saint Meinrad Seminary and School of Theology instill:

-- a love of the Church's liturgy and a personal commitment to a life of prayer,
+a love of the Church's liturgy and a personal commitment to a life of prayer and service,

 Realizing the Mission

-Realizing this mission requires attention to the distinctive identity and formation of priests, permanent deacons, and lay ministers as well as the development of professional skills to assist them in working together for effective ministry in the Church and for the world.
+Realizing this mission requires attention to the distinctive identity and formation of priests, permanent deacons, and laity as well as the development of professional skills to assist them in working together for effective ministry and evangelization in the Church and the world.

 The mission is carried out through programs in three areas:

-- Lay Ministry formation integrates human, spiritual, intellectual and pastoral formation directed toward Church ministry.
+Lay formation integrates human, spiritual, intellectual and pastoral components directed toward Church ministry and personal growth for youth and adults.